 Picosecond technology has revolutionized laser treatment by minimizing thermal impact to surrounding tissues.
-Short picosecond pulse durations result in a primarily photoacoustic, rather than thermal effect, reducing the risk of hypo-hyper pigmentation and scarring.1-3 The efficacy and safety of picosecond systems in tattoo removal, in particular for patients with skin of color, has led to wider use in other skin conditions involving dyspigmentation, as well as other aesthetic uses such as acne scarring and wrinkles.4-7
+Short picosecond pulse durations result in a primarily photoacoustic, rather than thermal effect, reducing the risk of hypo-hyper pigmentation and scarring.1-3 The efficacy and safety of picosecond systems in tattoo removal, in particular for patients with different Fitzpatrick skin types, has led to wider use in other skin conditions involving dyspigmentation, as well as other aesthetic uses such as acne scarring and wrinkles.4-7

 This increased interest in picosecond technology raises the question of how to differentiate between available systems.
 The ideal system has a range of useful picosecond wavelengths and the ability to consistently generate an ultra-short, high-energy pulse for each of these wavelengths.

 Systems designed to generate Pure Pico™ picosecond pulses are better able to provide consistent, high energy, single-peak, picosecond pulses.
 Because the efficacy and safety of picosecond treatment is tied to both selective thermolysis and a pulse duration shorter than or comparable to the stress confinement time leading to a predominately photo-acoustic effect, the delivery of consistent, high-energy, ultra-short pulses across all device wavelengths is integral to treatment outcome.